Candy Cane Games

 AnimationService

-This service exposes methods for smoothly transitioning between animations.
+This service exposes methods for smoothly transitioning animation values.

 FieldType